 H1.
 General accounting principles

-The environmental and social data reported pertains to the 2017 calendar year.
-The figures included comply with relevant reporting and consolidation principles in accordance with the principles in the financial statements.
-Essity uses the global Greenhouse Gas Protocol standard for measuring, managing and reporting carbon dioxide data.
-The figures cover the Essity Group’s wholly owned subsidiaries and subsidiaries in which Essity owns at least 50% of the company.
-If Essity’s ownership of a company is 50% or more, the entire company is included.
+The social and environmental data reported pertains to the 2021 calendar year unless stated otherwise.
+The figures included comply with relevant reporting and consolidation principles in accordance with the principles applied in the financial statements.
+The figures cover Essity Group’s wholly owned subsidiaries and subsidiaries in which Essity owns at least 50%.
+If ownership in the Group company is at least 50% or more, the entire company is included in the reporting.